-The most authentic Hawaiian experience this side of Hana, the island of Molokai, is Hawaii's fifth largest island, located just off the coast of West Maui.
-Accessible by air or ferry from Lahaina, Molokai has many great features, particularly for those whom love laid back living and unspoiled natural beauty.
+The most authentic Hawaiian experience this side of Hana, the island of Molokai, is Hawaii’s fifth largest island, located just off the coast of West Maui.
+Only a short plane ride from Maui, Molokai has many great features, particularly for those whom love laid back living and unspoiled natural beauty.

 Known as the “Friendly Isle” by locals, the first thing you notice upon landing on Molokai is indeed the friendliness of its residents.
 Intensely community focused, many of Molokai’s residents are of Native Hawaiian descent, and related to each other in some way, strengthening their already strong bonds to the island and their neighbors; a quality which also extends to visitors and new residents alike.
 Along with fantastic company, Molokai also offers a smattering of beautiful locales throughout the island to experience.
 As the island is relatively small (ten miles across at its widest points, and thirty eight miles long) most everything may be reached quickly, provided you have a vehicle with all wheel drive.
 Some of Molokai’s best attributes include:

 Molokai’s “city center,” Kaunakakai is actually more akin to a quaint town mixing a bit of modernity with Old Hawaii values.
 Here you will find a number of small shops and boutiques, grocery and supply stores, and numerous delicious eateries.
 As with most things on Molokai, Kaunakakai is best explored in a relaxed state, so park your car and enjoy the sights as you stroll through town.